Teaching

 English 359: Tutoring Writing

 Theories and dynamics of writing consultation and course-based tutoring.
 Readings theorize the writing process, conflicting ideas about writing itself, as well as writing center history, theory, and practice.
 The course is highly interactive, calling on students to use readings as the grounding for the critical examination of writing consultant practices, as well as the co-construction of classroom discussions and activities.
-Field work (one hour per week) as a writing consultant is required.
+Experiential practice in the writing center (equivalent to one hour per week) as a writing consultant is required.

 English 352: Public Relations Writing